january3/vtree2/docs/reference/vtree_palette.md

 If the parameter `what` is `color`, then instead of generating a fill color from the palettes, the function generates a text color and chooses a contrast fill color automatically.

+The following arguments determine the hierarchy of the color-control on the resulting plot:

+- `palettes` - determines both the palette for the legend and the colors of the nodes

+- `var_palette` - low level adjustment of colors.
+Does not have to include all variable and all variable levels, and does not influence the colors of the variable names shown on the legend, but it does change the colors of the variable levels shown on the legend.

+- `var_colors` - influences only the colors of the variable names shown on the legend.
+If NULL, a default from the `palettes` argument will be inferred.

+- `na` - color for the missing values for all variables.
+If `what` is "fill", then it is interpreted as the background fill color; if `what` is "text", then it is interpreted as the text (foreground) color.

 `vtree_palette()` returns a color palette for a variable level in a vtree.
 The colors are chosen from the RColorBrewer package.